AninditaBasu/word-list-scan/README.md

 3. Double-click `wordListScan.py`.
 When prompted, enter the full path of the directory to be scanned, for example, `c:\documentation\myProduct\`.
 Do not forget to enter the trailing `\` for the directory.
 The script will scan all of the subfolders of the specified directory.
 4. When the checking is complete, you see a message on the console: `Press any key to exit.` Press any key.
 5. Go to the directory where the script resides.
 You see a file called `wordListScan.html`.
 This is the report file for you to read and act upon.

-## Limitations

-It is assumed that all DITA topic files have the `.dita` extension.
-If your files use the `.xml` extension, this script will not work in its present form.

 ## Bugs and enhancements